 Prior to the release of Red & Green, one of the developers realized that, once he took the developer's tools out, there was room for one more mon.
 Since there were in-game references to the Pokémon Mew (where they got the material for Mewtwo), he decided to make it playable, but without a way to get it.
 No information was given about it, because except for the higher ups at Game Freak, no one knew you could get Mew.
 He figured they could give it away later, and a tradition was born.
 The Mew glitch, discovered in 2005, allows you to get it normally by fooling the game into making it appear.
 This is due to the way the game handles numbers as code.

-Pokémon Gold and Silver, in development, filled up the entire cartridge before it was even half-finished - until Satoru Iwata (now CEO of Nintendo) compressed the game so much and so well that, even with the main game finished, there was now room to also fit the entirety of Kanto, the previous games' region, as a second badge quest after beating the "normal" game.
+Pokémon Gold and Silver, in development, filled up the entire cartridge before it was even half-finished - until the late, great Satoru Iwata compressed the game so much and so well that, even with the main game finished, there was now room to also fit the entirety of Kanto, the previous games' region, as a second badge quest after beating the "normal" game.

 In Episode One, as Dog is about to throw a car containing you and Alyx across a pit to the destroyed Citadel, the following exchange takes place: